 The Arab Centre for eContent Development will hold two national forums.
 The first one will be geared to content managers and application developers to increase the existing content on the Internet.
 One of the goals of this forum is to develop partnerships between local content managers and the Arab Centre to ensure a structured approach to delivering Arabic content.
-The Arab Centre will work closely with Tamkeen on this initiative.

 The second forum is an Investor Forum.
 The goal of this forum is to raise the necessary funds to implement an Arabic Content Management Search Facility.
 The Arab Centre will recruit a venture capital expert who will lead the resource mobilization process.

+The Arab Centre will work closely with other government and semi-governmental organizations for the achievement of the results of the project.

 Capacity Building

 This project will focus on developing and nurturing the role and functions of a Chief Information Officer (CIO) within the public institutions that make up the government of Bahrain.
 The CIO will be a strategic senior manager that will lead the e-government development process.
-The Arab Centre in conjunction with BIPA will look to either develop CIO training courses or will identify academic institutions that have the expertise to deliver these training courses.
+The Arab Centre will look to either develop CIO training courses or will identify academic institutions that have the expertise to deliver these training courses.

-In addition, the project will develop and offer workshops for senior decision-makers within the government to improve their knowledge of e-Government, project management skills, the business process models necessary to develop e-government initiatives and the linkages between business and IT
+In addition, the project will develop and offer workshops for senior decision-makers within the government to improve their knowledge of e-Government, project management skills, the business process models necessary to develop e-government initiatives and the linkages between business and Information Technology.

 These goals will be met in partnership with existing institutions in Bahrain such as the eGovernment Authority, BIPA, the Polytechnic, TAMKEEN, other academic institutions, and the United Nations, through UNDP and UNDESA.

-The UNDP Bahrain Country Programme Document (CPD) 2011-2014 emphasizes …
+The UNDP Bahrain Country Programme Document (CPD) 2012-2016 encompasses three outcomes: Improved Governance: strengthened capacity to formulate plans and policies more efficiently, fairly and transparently; Inclusive Sustainable Development: more women empowered, youth unemployment reduced and national environmental protection actively pursued; and Economic Development: Knowledge-based and private-sector growth for sustainable pro-poor and pro-women development.
+This project sets out to achieve objectives mainly contributing towards the third outcome; under which UNDP will contribute to the formulation of knowledge systems and frameworks that create knowledge jobs through innovation, diversification and pro-poor and sustainable growth in the private sector.
+Particular efforts will be made to encourage investing in women and girls and the promotion of private sector partnerships, aiming to increase the share of women in the economy.

+UNDP and e-Government Authority will continue to seek technical advisory services from the United Nations Department of Economic and Social Affairs.
 This project falls within the mandate that task the Division for Public Administration and Development Management (DPADM) to strengthen the various capacities of governance and public administration systems and institutions are guided by resolutions and decisions adopted by the General Assembly and the Economic and Social Council (ECOSOC) as well as recommendations from Global Conferences as well as DPADM’s Capacity Development Strategy.

-DESA’s work in ICT for development, including e-government, is broadly aimed at strengthening governance and public administration capacities in developing countries to achieve national development objectives and the internationally agreed development goals.
-It draws guidance from inter-governmental agreements, notably the United Nations Convention against Corruption and the World Summit on Information Society.
-DESA’s research and analytical work, which draws support from a Committee on Experts on Public Administration, enables the Department to generate timely up-to-date knowledge reports on trends, issues, innovations, and best practices in the area of governance systems and public sector institutions world-wide and to link these with inter-governmental policymaking.

-Therefore, DPADM is the arm of UNDESA that focuses on strengthening public administration, citizen engagement and ICT for development including e-government.
+DPADM is the arm of UNDESA that focuses on strengthening public administration, citizen engagement and ICT for development including e-government.
 DPADM has established comparative advantage based on: (i) accumulated in-depth knowledge from its normative and analytical work, and global experiences in operational activities with outstanding results and good practices; (ii) strong knowledge base through its networks of experts and institutional partnerships; and (iii) distinguished value added to the work of the United Nations development system partners.
 DESA’s contribution to capacity development will vary from country to country based on assessed needs and existing capacities, and “no one size fits all” principle.